 Olive oil, a monounsaturated fatty acid, contributes to heart health while garlic is known for it’s antioxidant properties.
 And in the words of Emeril — BAM!
 You just got functional.
 Essentially, what these consumers are looking for are foods that improve the state of their health.
 This way, they aren’t just eating out, they’re progressing.

-At this point I’m sure you’re wondering at this point about the “fewer calories” part of revising your restaurant menu.
-Swapping a fat for a better fat and getting functional is one thing, but what about the calorie count part of menu labeling?
+At this point, I’m sure you’re wondering at this point about the “fewer calories” part of revising your restaurant menu.
+Swapping fat for better fat and getting functional is one thing, but what about the calorie count part of menu labeling?
 Keep reading.

 Creating Smart Portions by Increasing Fiber

 Whole Grains, another functional food, offer not only flavor but fiber to a menu item recipe.
-When you use a functional food like whole grain pasta in place of a pasta that is refined or white flour based, customers do not require as large of a portion to become full.
+When you use a functional food like whole-grain pasta, customers often get fuller with smaller portions.
 Why is that?

-In refined flour-based products, the hull or the outer coating of the wheat has been removed.
-This outer-shell is what contributes the most nutrition and fiber.
+In refined flour-based products, the hull or the outer coating of the wheat gets removed.
+This outer shell contributes the most nutrition and fiber.
 Fiber, once consumed, expands within the stomach and digestive system.
-This contributes to a feeling of satiety or fullness much faster than it’s refined counterpart– and it’s more flavorful to boot.
-The outer hull of whole grains are nutritious, fibrous and lend a nutty like sweetness to any dish.
-By making a quick swap like this, you’ve just offered your customer functionality, a reduced number of calories and more flavor.
+This contributes to a feeling of satiety or fullness much faster than its refined counterpart.
+And it’s more flavorful to boot.
+The outer hull of whole grains are nutritious, fibrous, and lend a nutty sweetness to any dish.
+With a quick swap like this, your customer gets functionality, a reduced number of calories, and more flavor.